johnp/trapi/README.md

 ## Examples

-In this configuration, we are able to insert transient resource records without authentication through the API, accessible via HTTP at 127.0.0.1:53080, and forward all other queries to 1.1.1.1.
+In this configuration, we are able to insert temporary resource records without authentication through the API, accessible via HTTP at 127.0.0.1:53080, and forward all other queries to 1.1.1.1.

 ``` corefile